Fight or Flight: Customers Battle Airlines on COVID-19 Cancellations

 - Estate planning: Did a lot change for you during 2020?
 Did you lose your job or get a new one?
 Did you hop on the 2020 home-buying train and purchase a new home?
 These are all changes that you need reflected in your Will.
 Do you have a Will yet, and if so, have you updated it recently?

-LegalShield provider attorneys are up to date with all coronavirus-related laws in your state, and they are open and ready to help you navigate these murky waters and provide you the comprehensive consultation you and your family deserve.
+LegalShield provider lawyers are up to date with all coronavirus-related laws in your state, and they are open and ready to help you navigate these murky waters and provide you the comprehensive consultation you and your family deserve.

 Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield Members through membership-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 If you are a LegalShield Member, please contact your provider law firm for legal advice or assistance.